4paradigm/OpenMLDB/docs/en/maintain/status.md

-# Operation and Maintenance Command Status
+# Maintenance Command Status

-After executing various maintenance operations, you can monitor the outcomes of these operations, along with the current health status of the database, through a series of commonly used command combinations.
+After executing maintenance operations, you can monitor the outcomes of these operations, along with the current health status of the database, through a series of commonly used command combinations.
 By sequentially running the `showopstatus` and `showtablestatus` commands, you can ultimately verify the successful completion of the relevant maintenance tasks.

-## Step 1: View Command Status `showopstatus`
+## Step 1: View Command Status with `showopstatus`

 The `showopstatus` command serves the purpose of observing the execution status of specific maintenance commands.
 The current NS client supports this command to track the status of maintenance commands like `addreplica`, `delreplica`, `migrate`, `offlineendpoint`, `recoverendpoint`, `changeleader`, and `recovertable`.
-For a comprehensive understanding of these supported maintenance commands, refer to the [Operations CLI](https://chat.openai.com/cli.md) document.
+For a comprehensive understanding of these supported maintenance commands, refer to the [Operations CLI](./cli.md) document.

-You can monitor the status of relevant commands by utilizing the `showopstatus` command of the [OpenMLDB Operations Tool](https://chat.openai.com/openmldb_ops.md) `openmldb_ops.py`, as shown in the example below:
+You can monitor the status of relevant commands by utilizing the `showopstatus` command of the [OpenMLDB Operations Tool](./openmldb_ops.md) `openmldb_ops.py`, as shown in the example below:

 ```bash
 python tools/openmldb_ops.py --openmldb_bin_path=./bin/openmldb --zk_cluster=127.0.0.1:2181 --zk_root_path=/openmldb --cmd=showopstatus